 His ministry is both predictable and unpredictable, he noted — schedules for practices, qualifiers and races are tight and strictly followed.

 But the reason Merical is there constantly changes.
-People come to him with problems, questions and encouragement.
+People come to him with problems, questions and a need for encouragement.
 It could be a day of horrific crashes or no injuries at all.

-He has married about 40 couples, and led many people to Christ, baptizing some.
+He has presided over about 40 weddings and led many people to Christ, baptizing some.
 Unless needed elsewhere, Merical is always at the exit point of a race to applaud, hug or high-five the riders.

 “I’ve had several who stopped, full gear, still sitting on their motorcycle, lean over and give me a hug and start sobbing; grown men that you would not want to see in a back alley, just sobbing on your shoulder, not saying a word.
 But you know exactly why they’re sobbing.
 It’s the coolest thing.”